 No need, Pace to Spend automatically keeps you on pace.
 You can click in and look at the Pacing dashboard at any time, and of course you have many reporting options on the Strategies grid if you would like to set up a recurring report.

 Campaign targets are updated once daily, factoring in the target and the spend to date.

-	Budget Optimizer will not adjust the targets for Awareness Targeting campaigns.
+Pace to Spend will not adjust the targets for Awareness Targeting campaigns.
 These would be mapped to a strategy.
 However, you could choose to set rules to set a priority campaign targeting Awareness.

 Will this be transparent?

 Yes, Pace to Spend displays the auction curves and any changes it makes to strategy targets which are recorded in settings history.

 How does it handle excluded dates?

 MarinOne Bidding will continue to ignore the data from excluded dates, but the spend from those days will be included when figuring out the remaining budget available.